 Mommy dogs instinctively protect their newborn babies and don’t like others getting too close to them.
 If the mother dog feels any malicious intent from someone approaching her puppies, she will issue a warning through deep grrr sounds.

-Dogs play-fight with each other and often make sounds that resemble a toned-down version of their fight sounds.
-While dogs snarl and growl during real fights, play fights feature a softer version similar to a cat’s purr.
+Dogs tend to play and interact with each other and often make sounds that resemble a toned-down version of their brawling sounds.
+Playful warnings feature a softer version similar to a cat’s purr.

 Playtime is over